theuerc/Website/gitpod/docs/references/gitpod-cli.md

 gp top
 ```

-You can also use `gp top --json` to get output in JSON format if you want to access them.
+Use `gp top --json` to get the output in JSON format for programmatic use in (e.g. in shell scripts).